 Boutique – Hotel Challis

-This hotel is a restored terrace house has few bells and whistles, but the location is fantastic, and the King rooms are well priced for Sydney.
+This hotel is a restored terrace house with few bells and whistles, but the location is fantastic, and the King rooms are well priced for Sydney.
 It’s an 8-minute walk to Kings Cross Station or a 25-minute walk to the Quay.

 Read reviews and check the prices of the Hotel Challis